hewqn/hewqn/README.md

 🌰 **Me in a Nutshell**
 - 👩‍🎓 Third-year Software Engineering student @ University of Calgary, born and raised in Alberta
-- 💻 Passionate about computational creativity, data analysis, software development & research
+- 💻 Passionate about computational creativity, data analysis, full stack development & research
-- 🎨🎼🤸‍♀️ Started **VFX editing** in 2018, played the **clarinet for 6 years** & did **gymnastics for 7 years**
 - 📅 Seeking internships starting **Jan, May or Sept 2026!**

 🛠 **Tech Stack**